-The participants were exceptionally satisfied with the facilitators' training experience and the exercises.
-The participants gave a very positive overall rating of the workshop, with 97% rating it as either outstanding (64%) or good (33%) (see Figure on the left).
-Imprint used its custom-made training evaluation questionnaire designed to reflect Kirkpatrick's New World description of Level 1 training evaluation.
-The questionnaire uses a 4-point Likert scale and measures aspects including the effectiveness/appropriateness of the training and the performance of the facilitators on many effective facilitation indicators.
+The training participants were exceptionally satisfied with the facilitators' training experience and the exercises.
+The participants gave a very positive overall rating of the workshop, with 88% rating it as either outstanding (39%) or good (49%) (see Figure on the left).
+Imprint used its custommade training evaluation questionnaire designed to reflect Kirkpatrick's New World description of Level 1 training evaluation.
+The questionnaire uses a 4-point Likert scale and aspects including measures effectiveness/appropriateness of the training and the performance of the facilitators on many effective facilitation indicators.
 The questionnaire also looks at participant engagement, their self-evaluation and the training venue/facility.

-The appropriateness of the training, effectiveness of the facilitators and the participants' self-evaluation was the highest rated among the evaluated components with emphasis on facilitators showing content mastery, explaining materials, stimulating discussion, and motivating participants.
+The effectiveness of the facilitators and the participants' self-evaluation was the highest rated among the evaluated components, with emphasis on facilitators showing content mastery, explaining materials, stimulating discussion, and motivating participants.

-In their verbal and written comments, the participants felt that this was an opportune moment for them to hone their leadership and management skills to manage the REC effectively and efficiently.
+In their verbal and written comments, the participants felt that this was an opportune moment for them to hone their leadership and management skills to be effective and efficient in their work.
 They emphasized that the training met and exceeded their expectations for the two (2) days, however, capacity cannot be built in two days.
 There is a need for continuous training.
 Below are the overall comments and suggestions from the participants regarding the face-to-face training: